FAST FACTS: Gilas Pilipinas in the FIBA World Cup

 MANILA, Philippines – The stars aligned for Gilas Pilipinas and it will see action in the 2019 FIBA World Cup that will be staged in China from August 31 to September 15.

-Before FIBA holds it draw on Saturday, March 16, here are some facts about the Philippines' history in the World Cup:
+But before the competition goes underway, here are some facts about the Philippines' history in the World Cup:

 1. The Philippines has competed in the World Cup 5 times.